PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 07:56:01
+Last updated: 2024-04-06 07:56:34
-Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy
+Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
+In light, in shadow. -